 And even better, you don't need to worry about server outages or problems with your own computer systems as SaaS doesn't rely on your internal systems to function.
 If the server fails, your application will simply be switched to another server and you (and more importantly, your customers) won't even know that it happened.
 That's the beauty of the cloud!

 All you'll need to do is take a little time to learn your way around (even better if the vendor does training sessions to walk you through it).
 And then it'll just be a case of grabbing the data from your selling channels (again, the vendor should be on hand to help).
 And you're good to go from there.

 As Mandy Movahhed over at Handshake observes:

 "The time to a working solution can drop from months in the traditional model to weeks, days or hours with the SaaS model."

-A survey revealed that one of the main reasons retailers were hesitant to use SaaS-based order management was concerns about cloud security.
+A recent survey revealed that one of the main reasons retailers were hesitant to use SaaS-based order management was concerns about cloud security.
 It seems to be the case that businesses confuse proximity with control and safety; if they're managing the entire system from inside the office, they feel in control of the situation because they can watch over the software.
 It's understandable but may ultimately be a risky stance to take.

 If you're using an on-prem system and your team are already overloaded with work, what if something important doesn't get updated?
 Or what if something is configured incorrectly, leaving the software vulnerable to cyber attacks?